HoldenFolk/BikeRentalDApp/Deliverable 1.md

 **Research Method**

+A privacy assessment was conducted on Bixi to determine the most critical threats and concerns that face the technology.
+Three research questions were asked to help organize the main areas of interest in the topic.

 I read the privacy policies of BIXI, LIME, BIRD CANADA, and Citi Bike.
 I compared the policies with PIPEDA and GDPR since most of the companies are providing services in Canada and Europe.
 I did some research on legal cases where ride-sharing services were involved.
 I searched for research papers on the implications of the data that the companies collect.